Hidden elements

 Follow these recommendations to avoid hiding content from visitors using assistive technology:

-A heading with no content or inaccessible text prevent screen reader users from accessing information on the page’s structure.
-Learn more about headings.
+1. All heading elements contain content: A heading with no content or inaccessible text prevent screen reader users from accessing information on the page’s structure.

-Links with the same destination should have the same description, to help users understand the link’s purpose and decide whether to follow it.
-Learn more about identical links.
+2. Identical links have the same purpose: Links with the same destination should have the same description, to help users understand the link’s purpose and decide whether to follow it.

-One main landmark helps screen reader users navigate a web page.
-Learn more about landmarks.
+3. Document has a main landmark: One main landmark helps screen reader users navigate a web page.

-Visible text labels that do not match the accessible name can result in a confusing experience for screen reader users.
-Learn more about accessible names.
+4. Elements with visible text labels have matching accessible names: Visible text labels that do not match the accessible name can result in a confusing experience for screen reader users.

 Related